Return to Course Listings

 Impression materials have never been better or easier to use yet there are a lot of inadequate impressions.
 Problems can be divided into three basic areas: access, material flow control, and delivery.
 Subtle considerations such as intense gag response and heavy saliva flow are just a few that require our attention.

-By the end of the course, participants will be able to:1.
-Identify advantages and disadvantages of devices and materials for full access and saliva control
+1. Identify advantages and disadvantages of devices and materials for full access and saliva control

 2. Best fit a specific arch with a custom or modified stock tray